JeffMcClintock/GMPI/README.md

 GMPI:
 * Supports Instruments, Audio Effects, and MIDI plugins
 * Has a permissive open-source license
-* Provides all APIs in portable 'C'
-* No fees, contracts or NDAs
+* An open standard.
+No fees, contracts or NDAs
 * Has cross-platform support
-* Supports 'extensions'.
-Anyone can add their own new features
+* Includes a cross-plaform Graphics option
+* A clean and bloat-free API surface
+* Provides all APIs in pure portable 'C' for maximum compatibility
 * Supports sample-accurate automation, tempo and song-position
 * Supports plugin latency compensation
 * Supports 'silent' buffer optimisations
 * Supports musical timing information
 * Supports polyphonic parameters
-* Supports MIDI 1.0 and MIDI 2.0 plugins
+* Supports MIDI 1.0, MPE and MIDI 2.0
 * Thread-safe by default
-* A clean and bloat-free API surface.
 * Plugin meta-data is plain XML
+* Supports 'extensions'.
+It's easy to add new or DAW-specific features
+* Stable, finalized and tested.
+GMPI has been in active use and refined over 10 years.

 # A clean, simple audio plugin API.